-- B. Baltimore - The first CIJE committee meeting was held in October.
-Its composition was broad based.
-Barry Holtz and Gail Dorph participated.
-It was apparent that the goals of the committee were not clear to all participants, so smaller meetings have been held since then to help clarify and to plan for the next meeting.
-A mission statement has been developed and issues with respect to the challenges for personnel and target populations have been identified for discussion at a meeting in December.
-[Exhibit A] - In June, Baltimore completed and published a strategic plan which, among other things, created the Center for the Advancement of Jewish Education as the coordinating body for Jewish education in Baltimore. - The Educators Survey had been completed and the data was about to be sent for analysis.
-The qualitative study of the Lives of Educators was completed and a report was anticipated by the end of January 1994. - The primary issue identified by Baltimore is the difficulty they see in identifying comprehensive, continental action which is specific enough for local application. - C. Milwaukee - A commission of more than 60 people has met twice since February.
+- I. A commission of more than 60 people has met twice since February.
 This is a broad based group representing lay and professional leaders across ideologies and from both formal and informal education.
 In addition, there is a steering committee to help manage the commission process and a task force on personnel issues which has met twice. - 2.
 Milwaukee had just completed a strategic planning process with 33 community participants in addition to CIJE representatives.
-Using a consensus process, they identified and prioritized ten strategies for action, resulting in a list of the top three.
+Using a consensus process, they identified and prioritized tem strategies for action, resulting in a list of the top three.
 [Exhibit B] Those three, agreed to by all participants, are (1) building the profession, (2) adolescent education, and (3) funding.
-This will become the leadership agenda for the next five years. - 3.
-The Educators Survey has been completed and the data analysis received by Milwaukee.
+This will become the leadership agenda for the mext five years. - 3.
+The Educations Survey has been completed and the date analysis received by Milwaukee.
 Discussion is now under way with regard to distribution and use.
 It is anticipated that the data will be presented to interested agencies as the basis for discussion of critical issues.
 It is hoped that lay leaders will participate in the presentation and discussion of the data.